yuyutti/FOSSBilling_Proxmox/README.md

 - Clients can use an online console, start, shutdown and reboot their VMs (not working right now)

 ## Installation
-- Copy the "Serviceproxmox" folder in *bb-modules*
+- Copy the "Serviceproxmox" folder in *modules*
 - Add new Proxmox servers
 - Add new Proxmox products with the correct VM settings setup